 First Offense: One to three days out-of-school suspension (OSS), restitution, notification of parents, possible notification of authorities.

-Second Offense: Three days out-of-school suspension (OSS), notification of parents, restitution, notification of authorities Third Offense: Five days out-of-school suspension (OSS), notification of parents, restitution, notification of authorities Fourth Offense: Ten days out-of-school suspension (OSS), notification of parents, restitution, recommendation for expulsion.
+Second Offense: Three days out-of-school suspension (OSS), notification of parents, restitution, notification of authorities recommendation for expulsion.

+Third Offense: Five days out-of-school suspension (OSS), notification of parents, restitution,

+Fourth Offense: Ten days out-of-school suspension (OSS), notification of parents, restitution,